Skip to main content

 Tips for effective queries

-Be specific about timeframe.
+Be specific about the timeframe.
 “2U setups” is valid, but “2U setups on the daily” returns a more focused result.
 If you omit the timeframe, AI Search defaults to the timeframe currently selected in the table.

 Combine conditions naturally.
 Phrases like “2U daily with green weekly TFC” or “inside days on the 60 that are in force” work as you’d expect — the parser handles compound conditions.